 Our exterior doors are one of my favorite things about our new home.
-We love real wood exterior doors and feel they are a key element in creating curb appeal for a home!
+We love real wood exterior doors and feel they are a vital element in creating curb appeal for a home!
 I have to say I couldn’t be happier with how these doors turned out in our new home.

 For this build, we chose a mahogany door from the Simpson Door Nantucket Collection.
 Trying to achieve the character that an older home has, we knew this historic-looking door with all its charm would be the perfect fit for our home.
 We also loved the clear glass feature that allows for more natural light inside the house.
-I’m all about trying to find ways to allow more natural light into our house.
+I’m all about trying to find ways to allow more natural light into our home.

 For us, choosing our exterior door was a very simple process, but I can understand it can be challenging for some.
 So here are a few tips and things we considered when contemplating the purchase of our exterior doors.